pointOfive/STA130/README.md

 this policy allows you to confidently make that choice (and help build increasing confidence in our in-person environment)!
 Contingencies involving **three absences** due to health related issues can be initiated through your [College Registrar](https://www.artsci.utoronto.ca/current/academic-advising-and-support/college-registrars-offices) and can be accomodated upon the recommendation of the Registrar with the following limitations:

-- Accomodations involving **three absences** due to health related issues will be considered provided that notice of the advent of special circumstances is made to both (a) the registrar and (b) sta130@utorono.ca within one week of return to University activities.
+- Accomodations involving **three absences** due to health related issues will be considered provided that notice of the advent of special circumstances is made to both (a) the [College Registrar](https://www.artsci.utoronto.ca/current/academic-advising-and-support/college-registrars-offices) and (b) sta130@utorono.ca within one week of return to University activities.
 - Accomodations beyond the "Best 7/9 policy" involving one or two health related absences will not be considered.
 - Accomodations beyond the "Best 7/9 policy" involving time management challenges will not be considered.